steevenakintilo/TwitterGiveawayBot/README.md

 -Check if a tweet has already been liked

 All the configuration for the bot can be found on the configuration.yml file

+Feel free to change the bot or even upgrade it